rishibommasani/HomogenizationNeurIPS2022/README.md

 # Outcome Homogenization

 This codebase provides tooling to measure outcome homogenization.
-Additionally, it provides the code for running experiments and visualizing results described in the NeurIPS 2022 paper **Picking on the Same Person: Does Algorithmic Monoculture lead to Outcome Homogenization?** by Rishi Bommasani, Kathleen A. Creel, Ananya Kumar, Dan Jurafsky, and Percy Liang.
+Additionally, it provides the code for running experiments and visualizing results described in the NeurIPS 2022 paper:
+**Picking on the Same Person: Does Algorithmic Monoculture lead to Outcome Homogenization?**
+Rishi Bommasani, Kathleen A. Creel, Ananya Kumar, Dan Jurafsky, and Percy Liang.

 # Roadmap